5 Ways to Politely Deny Return and Refund Requests

 An alternative approach is to always mark these items as final sale, but that usually includes lowering the price.
 So, a better option is to simply include a clause in your refund policy and keep your business protected from financial losses.

 Offering refunds is a very good business practice as companies that accept returns from their customers are likely to sell more merchandise.
-The logic to this is simple – customers feel safer buying knowing they can return the product and as a result you get more sales.
+The logic to this is simple and customers feel safer buying knowing they can return the product and as a result, you get more sales.

-Therefore, from the moment you start your business consider offering some type of refunds and don’t stick with a standoffish “no refunds ever” policy.
+Therefore, from the moment you start your business consider offering some type of refunds and don't stick with a standoffish “no refunds ever policy” if possible.